VirtualPregnancy/pregnancy-app/docs/source/02_Build_Deploy/04_deploy_locally.rst

-Documentation for host heart app locally on windows
+Documentation for host pregnancy app locally on windows
 ==========================================================

 - Install git to your windows